felipeagc/StratView/README.md

 A 2d live demo player for CS:GO.

+WARNING: the project is in its VERY early stages

 Ideas for the project:
 - Electron wrapper
 - Storing demos in a mongodb database